Learn how to become ISO 13485 certified while avoiding the stress that tortures other quality system managers.

 Task 5 – Create forms, flowcharts, and procedures for each process

 Forms create the structure for records in your quality system, and a well-designed form can reduce the need for lengthy explanations in a procedure or work instruction.
 Therefore, you should consider developing forms first.
 The form should include all required information that is specified in the applicable standard or regulations, and the cells for that information should be presented in the order that the requirements are listed in the standard.
 You might even consider numbering the cells of the form to provide an easy cross-reference to the corresponding section of the procedure.
 Once you create a form, you might consider creating a flowchart next.
 Flowcharts provide a visual representation of the process.
-You might consider included numbers in the flow chart that cross-reference to the form as well.
+You might consider including numbers in the flow chart that cross-reference to the form as well.